Entkenntnis/hacker.org/README.md

+Check out https://hack.arrrg.de/ which is available in English now!

 # hacker.org

 Hello guys, this is an attempt to open source https://hacker.org/ and preserver the magic behind this great site.